 HED conducts dietary risk assessments using the Dietary Exposure Evaluation Model (DEEMTM Version 7.075), which incorporates consumption data generated in USDA's Continuing Surveys of Food Intakes by Individuals (CSFII), 1989-1992.
 For acute dietary risk assessments, the consumption distribution is multiplied by a residue point estimate for a deterministic exposure/risk assessment.
-For chronic dietary risk assessments, the three-day average of consumption for each sub-population is combined with average residues in commodities to determine average exposures in mg/kg/day.
+For chronic dietary risk assessments, the three-day average of consumption for each subpopulation is combined with average residues in commodities to determine average exposures in mg/kg/day.
+Table 6 shows Tier 1 and 3 dietary exposure and risks.

 A dietary exposure less than the acute or chronic population adjusted dose (PAD) is not considered to be of concern.
 Food exposures and risks are shown in Tables 5 and 6.
 In the tier 3 dietary assessment, calculated acute and chronic dietary exposures were all less than 1% of the PAD and were not of concern.
 For dietary carcinogenic risk, the Agency's level of concern is 1×10^{-6} .
-Calculated dietary exposure resulted in a lifetime risk of 2.2×10^{-8} which is less than a level of concern.
+Calculated dietary exposure resulted in a lifetime risk of 5.2×10^{-9} which is less than a level of concern.